WordPress/gutenberg/docs/contributors/getting-started.md

     "editor.defaultFormatter": "esbenp.prettier-vscode",
     "editor.formatOnSave": true
 },
+"prettier.configPath": "packages/scripts/config/.prettierrc.js"
 ```

-This will use the `.prettierrc.js` file in the root folder of the Gutenberg repository and the version of Prettier that is installed in the root `node_modules` folder.
-To test it out prior to PR #18048 being merged, you should:
+This will use the `.prettierrc.js` file included in the scripts package of the Gutenberg repository.

-1. git switch add/prettier
-2. npm ci
-3. Edit a JavaScript file and on save it will format it as defined

 ### TypeScript